 NJ esports, like collegiate esports in general, is young.
-The Union Owls founded the first varsity team in 2018.
+The Union Owls founded the first varsity team in NJ in 2018.
 Today, we have 45 colleges and universities in our state.
 30 of them have or will have an esports program in the near future.
 Of the current programs in the state, only 6 are varsity programs.
 The rest are student-run club teams that have varying degrees of support from their school with many having no support from their school at all outside of being given a place to meet.
-Only one school we talked to actively “recruits’ players for their program.
-No school offers competitive esports scholarships (the average competitive scholarship is only a few thousand dollars).
+No school offers competitive esports scholarships (Note: the average esports scholarship is only a few thousand dollars).

 For GSE Club Advisors and the students we serve, this means a few things:

-- Since there are so few varsity programs in the state and even fewer varsity programs actively recruiting (mostly for budgetary reasons) Club Advisors, parents, and players will have to take the lead in contacting schools and being their own “agents.”
-GSE is here to help
+- Since there are so few varsity programs in the state and even fewer varsity programs actively recruiting (mostly for budgetary reasons) Club Advisors, parents, and players will have to take the lead in contacting NJ schools and being their own “agents.”
+GSE is here to help!

 - Truly talented gamers will have to look outside of New Jersey for competitive esports scholarships